-‘Meet the Putmans’ Debuts On TLC
+‘Meet The Putmans’ Debuts On TLC

 “I asked them if they were a cult,” a clerk tells the Meet the Putmans camera.
 “They said, ‘No, we’re just a big happy family.'”

 Viewers of Meet the Putmans will discover for themselves that this family enjoys life and having fun.
 Sure, there are lots of chores and responsibilities involved with having so many people living together.
-Doing loads and loads of laundry around the clock, and preparing and serving meals where the family goes through at least six gallons of milk and three loaves of bread on a daily basis is just par for the course.
+Doing loads and loads of laundry around the clock and preparing and serving meals where the family goes through at least six gallons of milk and three loaves of bread on a daily basis is just par for the course.
 Without giving too much away about Meet the Putmans, perhaps Bill Putman sums it all up the best.

 “All we can say is, it’ll be the cleanest, funniest show you’ll see,” he said concerning Meet the Putmans.